MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/publication.md

 ---
-title: Publishing Messages
+title: Publishing NFP messages
-description: Publishing Messages
-ms.assetid: 45BE3620-ADF4-413D-90B3-586FCEB5F606
+description: Publishing NFP messages ms.assetid: 45BE3620-ADF4-413D-90B3-586FCEB5F606
 ---

-# Publishing Messages
+# Publishing NFP messages

 A publication is represented as a unique open handle within the driver.
 Active publications must have both a type and a data buffer.
 The type is set by opening a file name in the “Pubs” namespace.
 The data buffer is set by sending [**IOCTL\_NFP\_SET\_PAYLOAD**](https://msdn.microsoft.com/library/windows/hardware/jj853321).